WeatherXM/wxm-android/README.md

 7. After the release passes Google’s review and you publish the app to the public, [use this template](https://outline.weatherxm.com/doc/templates-for-update-announcements-Uiek4uZYjE), and after filling the correct date, app version and release notes, publish it on Discord's
-   #beta-announcements channel or have a community manager publish it.
+   #announcements channel or have a community manager publish it.

 **Usually, after some days, we move this beta release from Open Testing → Production on Play Console (using console’s “Promote Release” @ Open Testing → Releases → Find your release → Promote